Review: Grand Californian Hotel at Disneyland Resort

 As noted above, we have more photos (and video!) that showcase the details of the guest rooms in our Photos & Videos: New Rooms at Disney’s Grand Californian Hotel & Spa post.

 The other amenities are Disney’s Grand Californian Hotel put it over the top.
 It has a fitness center, convention space, multiple pools, a great location, free tours and children’s activities, and–most importantly–excellent restaurants.
 These all greatly enhance the guest experience on a laid back “resort style” vacation.
-Unfortunately, the most important amenity on that list is the excellent restaurants, and you don’t have to be a hotel guest to enjoy these restaurants.
+The most important amenity on that list is the excellent restaurants, and you don’t have to be a hotel guest to enjoy these restaurants.

 The other big consideration is price.
 Disney’s Grand Californian Hotel is typically the most expensive hotel at Disneyland Resort.
 Its rates start at $586 per night, and escalate from there.
 During busier times of the year, basic rooms can exceed $800.
 With discounts for Disneyland Resort hotels now being rare, it’s tough to book the Grand Californian for less than $500/night, even during the off-season.